Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 make it possible to run in low-end (non-MMU) processors.
-_Note: this is a change from the V3 design, which assumes a dedicated thread for I/O.  This is intended to support Kubi's dream of a semantically limited GDP on an Arduino-class platform._
+_Note: this is a change from the V3 design, which assumes a dedicated thread for I/O.  This is intended to support Kubi's dream of a semantically limited GDP in a single-threaded environment such as an Arduino._  However, some GDP applications may still use dedicated threads for I/O or other functions.

 Issues that we should consider: